alfredohernandezinostroza/MetaSpread/paper.md

 *Keywords:* cancer, growth, metastatic spread, multi-scale dynamics, simulation

-\newpage

 # Statement of need

 Models of tumor growth and metastatic spread are critical for understanding the key underlying biological processes and clinical evolution in patients.
-Mathematical models can be of different level of detail, computational or theoretical, spatial or non-spatial in nature, and can have several mechanisms explicit or implicitly embedded in them, \pagebreak including interaction with resources, biomechanical signals, cellular competition, mutation and migration [@waclaw_spatial_2015;@franssen2021novel;@macnamara2020computational;@chaplain2020multiscale;@sadhukhan2022multi;@opasic2020cancersim].
+Mathematical models can be of different level of detail, computational or theoretical, spatial or non-spatial in nature, and can have several mechanisms explicit or implicitly embedded in them, including interaction with resources, biomechanical signals, cellular competition, mutation and migration [@waclaw_spatial_2015;@franssen2021novel;@macnamara2020computational;@chaplain2020multiscale;@sadhukhan2022multi;@opasic2020cancersim].
 While theoretical and analytical advances remain crucial in mathematical models of cancer, computational approaches that offer direct simulation platforms for efficient numerical exploration, focused study and hypothesis testing are also very much needed.
 Here, we contribute to this aspect, by offering an open source simulation framework in Python for spatio-temporal progression of tumor and metastatic spread.
 We build the simulation framework on a hybrid mathematical model developed by [@franssen2019], extending the previous work by [@anderson1998continuous;@anderson2000mathematical], in close agreement with empirical data [@sabeh2009protease@newton2015spatiotemporal].
 This contribution aims to bridge the gap between mathematicians, oncologists, biologists, computer scientists and interested researchers working in the field of cancer metastatic progression, in need of a computational framework for interdisciplinary study and collaboration.

 # Cancer growth and spread model